chiabre/wyoming-onnx-asr/README.md

 ---

 ## 🧠 Model Selection
 The default model is `istupakov/parakeet-tdt-0.6b-v2-onnx`.
-To switch models, use the `--model` parameter with the "Model Repo ID" from the table below.
+To switch models, use the `--model` parameter with the "Alias" from the table below.

 ### ⚙️ Supported Models & Performance